ankowals/saf/README.md

 Macro values are always returned as strings.

-Please note that macros have to be evaluated by calling of .eval(String storage_name) method from Macro.class in each step were such evaluaton shall be done.
+Please note that macros have to be evaluated by calling of Macro.eval(String storage_name) method from Macro.class in each step were such evaluaton shall be done.
 To use previously defined macros one can put into the test data storage such macro as a value of particular key, for example

 	TestData={